DeadmanXXXII/Skooled/README.md

 Description: This report describes a Distributed Denial of Service (DDoS) attack targeting academia.edu, where multiple requests are generated to exhaust server resources.
 The attack leverages randomized URL generation, multiple proxy addresses, and varying user-agent headers to bypass rate-limiting mechanisms.
 By generating high-volume requests in rapid succession, the attack attempts to exhaust server resources, resulting in a denial of service for legitimate users.

+All those Doctors on there and you didn't thunk too hire one to be able to stop me. 🤣🤣🤣

 ---